Nursing Home Abuse Lawyers

 - Medication Errors

 - Wrongful Death

 - Sexual Abuse

-- Violation of Elderly Patient Rights
+- Violation Of Rights

 We and our co-counsel have filed and settled countless cases of abuse and neglect of the elderly residents including pressure sores, malnutrition, dehydration, and falls which cause fractures to the ankles, humerus and/or hip.